prithajnath/kalamari/README.md

 ## Kalamari
 Kalamari is a Python package that makes extracting data from JSON a lot easier.
-Instead of typing out explicit absolute paths to desired keys, you can just pass them as parameters to kalamari methods or use query strings.
-You can also choose your preferred way of traversal.
+Instead of typing out explicit absolute paths to desired keys, you can just pass them as parameters to kalamari methods.

 ### Initialization
 All major extraction methods are available through instances of the `smartJSON` class.